 See the complete workshop proposal.

 Prospective participants are invited to submit a 2-4 pages position paper using the EUSSET template (available as Latex, MS Word, or RTF).
-Submissions should be sent to: firstname.lastname@example.org by April 8th 2019.
+Accepted contributions will be published as part of a technical report from one of the organizers’ institutions or at Zenodo.
+Submissions should be sent to: firstname.lastname@example.org by April 15th 2019.

 We expect position papers that describe or discuss collaborative care situations that are better understood in terms of care networks, including: case studies or reports on recent experiments or prototypes, ethnographic fieldwork or qualitative studies, theoretical accounts, and critical reflections.
 Authors can make contributions that discuss issues relevant to the design, development, or use of technologies for care, or impacts of technology use on care.
 Possible topics include, but are not limited to:

 April 8th April 15th 2019.: Submission deadline

 May 10th 2019: Camera-ready version